Maria McKee: Film work

 In 2013, McKee and her husband, Jim Akin, self-released their first independent feature film, After the Triumph of Your Birth, through their production company, Shootist Films.
 The film was written, directed, shot, recorded, and edited by Akin and features McKee (who co-produced) in her acting debut as an ensemble cast member.
 They scored the film together and the soundtrack was released in 2012.

 Shootist Films' second feature film The Ocean of Helena Lee (featuring her in a supporting role) was released May 2015 with accompanying soundtrack.
 The film played a week run at The American Cinematheque at The Egyptian Theater.
 Akin, McKee and drummer Tom Dunne (also an actor and lead player in the film) performed a set of music after each screening.
 The film screened in competition at The Indie Memphis Film Festival and The Pesaro International Film Festival as well as out of competition in The Fastnet Film Festival in Schull, Ireland.

 Published fiction

 In 2009, McKee's short story, "Charcoal", was included in the Melville House Publishing short fiction anthology Amplified: Fiction from Leading Alt-Country, Indie Rock, Blues and Folk Musicians.
 In 2018, an audio version of "Charcoal" was recorded by voice actor Patrice Gambardella and published on Bibliophone, a free audio book platform.

 Personal life

 McKee is married to musician and filmmaker Jim Akin.
 She came out in 2018 as pansexual, and referred to herself as a "dyke".
 She is also an advocate for queer and transgender rights.

 She and Akin have had a range of breeds as pets over the years, including a pug, greyhound, and whippet.
 She also has volunteered with a greyhound adoption group.
 Her song "My First Night without You" was written after one of her pugs died.

-As of 2020, she lives in London, where she recorded La Vita Nuova.
+As of 2020, she lived in London, where she recorded La Vita Nuova.

+She currently lives in Los Angeles.